Posted on

 The rules in California are different in several important ways.

-The employer or business establishment – including its managers, supervisors, or other agents – can never withhold a tipped employee’s tip, unless it is for a tip pool.
+The employer or business establishment – including its managers, supervisors, or other agents – can never withhold your tips, unless they are for a tip pool.
 However, employers can often deduct credit card fees from tips that are paid on a credit card.

-The employer cannot directly withhold a tip by, for example, taking for itself a tip that was given to an employee.
-Employers also cannot do it indirectly by, for example, reducing an employee’s wages by the total of the tips they have received.
-Under federal law, the tip is the property of the employee.
-Withholding the tip would be wage theft under state and federal wage and hour law.
+The employer cannot directly withhold a tip by, for example, taking for itself a tip that was given to you.
+Employers also cannot do it indirectly by, for example, reducing your wages by the total of the tips you have received.
+Under federal law, the tip is your property.
+Withholding your tip would be wage theft under state and federal wage and hour law.

-Tipped employees are those that work in a role that regularly and customarily receive more than $30 per month in tips and gratuities.1
+You are considered a tipped employee if you work in a role that regularly and customarily receives more than $30 per month in tips and gratuities.1

-The federal Fair Labor Standards Act (FLSA) forbids employers from keeping tips received by their employees, regardless of whether the employer is taking a tip credit.2
+The federal Fair Labor Standards Act (FLSA) forbids employers from keeping your tips, regardless of whether the employer is taking a tip credit.2

 - dishwashers, and